MicrosoftDocs/win32/desktop-src/Nps/ias-using-internet-authentication-service.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '3ee16279-7e11-4587-ae43-f0296b7e7594'
+ms.assetid: 3ee16279-7e11-4587-ae43-f0296b7e7594
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'network-policy-and-access-services'
+ms.technology: network-policy-and-access-services
 ms.tgt_platform: multiple
+keywords:
-keywords: ["Internet Authentication Service IAS , tasks", "Internet Authentication Service IAS , using"]
+- Internet Authentication Service IAS , tasks
+- Internet Authentication Service IAS , using ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Using NPS Extensions

 Internet Authentication Service (IAS) was renamed Network Policy Server (NPS).
 The content of this topic applies to both IAS and NPS.
 Throughout the text, NPS is used to refer to all versions of the service, including the versions originally referred to as IAS.

 **Windows Server 2008 R2 and Windows Server 2008:  **

 The DialIn and MapName samples extend NPS functionality.